pagekey/education/183-Nix-Debugging-Strategies/README.md

 "/nix/store/4sn1xmgw01xz3w0ln0f3qwacm6yilidf-default.nix"
 ```

 As you can see, it prints out the location of where the downloaded file was stored!

-If we wanted to force Nix to redownload this file, we can just delete that entry in the cache:
+Now that we know which entry in the store holds the cached version of that file, we just need to delete it with the `nix-store --delete` command.

 ```bash
 nix-store --delete /nix/store/4sn1xmgw01xz3w0ln0f3qwacm6yilidf-default.nix